Skip to main content

 └── scf_bootstrap # Startup script

-5. Fill in the function name (for example: express-app)
+5. Fill in the function name (such as: express-app)

 6. Select runtime: Node.js 18.x (or other supported versions)